abhra0897/MSP430-CC1101-Energia-Library/README.md

 	int8_t Rssi(void);

 #### To do
+"while(SO_IS_HIGH());" is causing infinite loop sometimes, hence they are commented out some places.
+Maybe adding pull down resistor to SO (MISO) will solve it?

 I am working on this lib to add support for all the frequncies.
 I hope more updates are coming soon.

 #### License